Answers to frequently asked questions regarding the management and reporting of current grants can be found below.

 - How and when do I publish on the IATI Registry?

 All Impact and Community Partnership grant holders in receipt of funding from UK Aid Direct are required to be IATI compliant.
 This means publishing information on a grant to DFID’s minimum technical requirements.

 All Impact and Community Partnership grant holders are expected to publish on IATI every quarter and within 6 months of signing your Accountable Grant Agreement.

 Your IATI compliance will be monitored by the Fund Manager and you will be expected to confirm your compliance when you submit your signed quarterly claim.

 The information grant holders are expected to publish on IATI includes basic project details such as title, description, start and end dates and project partners, as well as financial information including incoming funds, expenditure and disbursements.

 If you are unable to publish on IATI for any reason, you will need to inform your Performance and Risk Manager (PRM) as soon as possible, as it could impact on you receiving your disbursement.

-If you require support with this aspect of your grant, you can contact either your Fund Manager or Bond (opens link in new tab) for guidance and answers.
+If you require support with this aspect of your grant, you can contact either your Fund Manager or Bond (link opens in a new tab) for guidance and answers.

 - What does DFID need grant holders to publish to IATI?